x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/policy-and-compliance/mail-flow-rules/signatures.md

 - Insert the signature directly under the latest email reply or forward.

-- Display server-side email signatures in users' Sent Items folders
+- Display server-side email signatures in users' Sent Items folders.

 - Skip lines which contain variables that couldn't be updated (e.g. because the value wasn't provided for a user)